SourceBox-LLC/OpenS3-server/README.md

 python setup.py
 ```

 This will create a `.env` file with your custom credentials.
-You can also manually create or edit the `.env` file following the format in `.env.example`.
+You can also manually create or edit the `.env` file following the format in `.env`.

 ### Configuration